This guest blog was originally published on CUInsight.

 Post something at least once per week

-Join a few relevant groups that connect to your role at the Credit Union
+Join a few relevant groups that connect to your role at the bank or credit union

-2. Ask Satisfied Credit Union Members for Recommendations on LinkedIn
+2. Ask Satisfied Members or Customers for Recommendations on LinkedIn

 This one sometimes makes people uncomfortable, but it’s essential.
 Recommendations add immediate credibility to any LinkedIn profile.
 Employees who work directly with members on business services such as loans, visas, or new accounts are already building great relationships with these people.
 It’s not a huge inconvenience to ask someone you’ve helped to spread the word.